awinardi1004/anime-rcommender-system/README.md

 # anime-rcommender-system
-* This project aims to make recommendations for the most popular anime and guess how many ratings users will give to anime.
+* This project aims to provide recommendations for the most popular anime and predict the number of ratings users will give to each anime.
-* This project makes a list of 50 popular anime with at least 500 users giving reviews.
+* The project compiles a list of 50 popular anime with a criterion of at least 500 user reviews.
-* The model used in this project is Surprise SVD.
+* The model utilized in this project is Surprise SVD
 * [dataset](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database)